asmaamirkhan/DeepLearningNotes/6-NNConcepts/3-ActivationFunctions.md

 * NN will learn much faster than when using tanh or sigmoid

-## Why NNs need non-linear Activation Functions
+## Why NNs Need non-linear Activation Functions
 Well, if we use linear function then the nn is just outputting a linear function of the input, so no matter how many layers out NN has 🙄, all it is doing is just computing a linear function 😕

 > Remember that the composition of two linear functions is itself a linear function

-## Rules for choosing activation function:
+## Rules For Choosing Activation Function:
 * If the output is 0 or 1 (binary classification) ➡ *sigmoid* is good for output layer
 * for all other units ➡ *Relu* :sparkles: